Seven wounded in shooting on Israeli bus in West Bank

 Matti Carmi, from the Magen David Adom emergency medical services, said "two gunshots victims" were treated outside the bus.

-Three others who were wounded by flying glass were taken by road to another hospital in northern Israel, MDA said.#photo1
+Three others wounded by flying glass were transported to another hospital in northern Israel, the MDA said.

 Defence Minister Benny Gantz said security forces "immediately went in pursuit and got their hands on suspects in the attack".